The Ultimate Guide to Including Sola Wood Flowers in Your Wedding

-And to keep from creating more waste myself, I often reuse packaging materials and boxes from when I make my own purchases.
-You can rest assured that I’m doing my absolute best when it comes to staying eco-friendly, too!
+In order to keep from creating more waste myself, I do things like reuse packaging materials and boxes from when I make my own purchases, save pieces of stems that I snip off to use in other arrangements later, etc. You can rest assured that I’m doing my absolute best when it comes to staying eco-friendly, too!

 A major portion of wedding budgets is spent on the florals to make a wedding day spectacular.
 However, more and more couples are looking to flower alternatives to stay budget savvy while not giving up wedding florals completely.

-Wood flower wedding decor looks deceivingly like the real deal, but you likely end up saving when you choose this route.
+Wood flower wedding decor looks deceivingly like the real deal, but you could end up saving when you choose this route.

 Everything I make is completely custom to fit your wedding, so my prices do vary from couple to couple.
 But if you’d like a quote, feel free to submit a request!